 - have attended TJC less than one year or have less than 24 hours credit

-- have placement test scores indicating Developmental Education coursework level and non-TSI complete status
+- have placement test scores placing them into below college level coursework; non-TSI complete status

 - are on academic probation or suspension

 - have less than a 2.0 GPA